- How many courts do I need to host a local tournament?

 Yes.
 You can host a local tournament at any facility at which you are responsible for play and have the right to host tournament play.
 You can also host different divisions at different locations if you wish.

-The winning team in each division from your local tournament qualify for the next level play in your region.
+The winning team in each division from your local tournament qualify for the next level play.

 Start your promotion 4 to 6 weeks prior to your local tournament using the marketing materials provided.
 Post your materials at your facility and in high traffic areas of your community.
 Encourage your staff and members to talk it up.
 Use your social media channels, particularily Facebook to drive awareness.
 The NFTC national office will also be promoting the tournament through national media and social media efforts year round with a heavy focus in March through June.

 NFTC will contact you 21 days prior to your scheduled event to check your progress and offer assistance.
-Please do not hesitate to contact us (email@example.com) prior to this time.
+Please do not hesitate to contact us (firstname.lastname@example.org) prior to this time.
 Pending the number of entries you have at that time, you may be asked to reschedule or cancel or continue.
-Your per team commission will be on a sliding scale.
+Local hosts with less than 18 teams will not recieve a commission.

 All teams must register online.
 The local tournament director will determine the registration period.
 However, the entry deadline cannot be less than 48 hours prior to your first scheduled match time.